 2. NDI (Non-Destructive Inspection)

 Now, Giving you a brief analogy of NDT above, We both going to dive into the detailed guide of NDT, Here you are going to know about the same, from basics to advanced levels of Information.
-I hope, After reading this, Your all question will be washed out.
+I hope, After reading this, Your all questions will be washed out.

 So, Without Further delay, Let’s get started-